bogosorter/lcom-report/README.md

 # debugassaurus

-_debugassaurus_ is an endless runner inspired by the Google Chrome Dino game.
+_debugassaurus_ is an endless runner inspired by the Google Chrome's Dino game.
 The player must survive as long as possible while avoiding cacti and pterodactyls.

 Our version adds play/pause functionality and a high score board that records the seed used for each score.
 Players can replay specific runs by using a hidden feature: in the main menu, pressing a number key reveals a seed input field.